 The first missionaries

 English missionary Samuel Marsden first arrived in the Bay of Islands in 1814.
-He was accompanied by Ruatara, a local chief returning to his own people, and fellow missionaries William Hall, a joiner, John King, a ropemaker, and schoolmaster Thomas Kendall.
+He was accompanied by Ruatara, a local chief returning to his own people; fellow missionaries William Hall, a joiner, John King, a ropemaker, and schoolmaster Thomas Kendall; and others including Thomas Hansen.
 Marsden favoured teaching the Māori useful skills and agriculture to encourage them to convert to Christianity.
 He was so successful that he transformed the traditional economy of the Bay of Islands and laid the foundations for New Zealand agriculture.

 The early missionaries were appalled at the sight of Ngāpuhi raiding parties returning from other tribal areas with large numbers of captured slaves.
 Some of these Ngāpuhi became Christians and agreed to release their slaves.
 The slaves themselves then sometimes converted to Christianity and returned to preach to their own people.